by Ilona Andrews

 Hugh and Elara may do both.

 Elara is unusual, and I found her magic so intriguing.
-Huge who is no longer immortal can heal and is a good strategist.
+Huge who is no longer immortal can heal and is an excellent strategist.
 Both are kickass on the battlefield.
 Despite all the flying barbs, sexual tension and baiting the two have a mutual respect for one another.

-This was my first time listening to Steven West and I bow to Andrews decision to go with a male narrator.
-Now I love Renee Raudman but Steven was no less brilliant with a wide range of voices and he captured the snark, tension and story that made listening perfection.
+This was my first time listening to Steve West and I bow to Andrews decision to go with a male narrator.
+Now I love Renee Raudman, but Steve was no less brilliant with a wide range of voices and he captured the snark, tension and story that made listening perfection.

 Reading this book contributed to these challenges: